Bleah! We’ve all been there, done that. Motion sickness is no fun, no matter how old you are.

 If there's a road trip in your future, and one of your little passengers is prone to tummy trouble on the road, the best thing to do is to be prepared with ways to minimize the discomfort - and to deal with it if the worst comes to pass.

-Here are 9 ways to help keep your kids’ tummy contents where they belong.
+Here are 9 ways to help keep your kids’ tummy contents where they belong, and help prevent motion sickness.

 If there's a history of car sickness, keep pre-road trip meals light.
-This trick will go miles toward helping an uneasy stomach keep its contents within.
+This trick will go miles toward helping a nervous stomach keep its contents within.

 Provide cold ginger ale for sipping and crackers for nibbling.
 (Here's a great reason to keep a small cooler in the car.)
 These on-the-road tummy settlers can save the day - or night.
 Not to mention your car's interior.